Medically Reviewed by Sam Muslin, DDS, MAGD | Last Updated on 09/22/2023

-If you follow the old traditional route of orthodontic braces or Invisalign®, it could take anything from a few months to more than a year.
+If you follow the old traditional route of orthodontics using braces or clear aligners, it could take anything from a few months to more than a year.
 With orthognathic jaw surgery, you will most likeley have to wear braces before and after your surgery.

 For patients opting for VENLAY® Restorations, the treatment can be completed in as little as two weeks.